leta415/email-provider-server/README.md

 # How to Run the App

 The app automatically runs on port 3000.
 Feel free to change it via src/index.js:16.

+Once you have `npm start` running, open a new terminal tab and try hitting the server.
+The following are some example curl commands to do so.

 The app expects JSON input data in the format: